FHA Loans Guide

 Proof of employment

-As long as you meet these requirements, you will likely qualify for an FHA loan.
+As long as you meet these requirements, you will likely qualify.

-First and foremost, they are much easier to qualify for than traditional loans.
+First and foremost, they are much easier to qualify for than traditional options.
 Even those with low credit scores, low income, and/or poor credit history can qualify.

-Since FHA loans are government-backed and only available through approved lenders, they typically offer very low interest rates.
+Since they are government-backed and only available through approved lenders, they typically offer very low interest rates.

-Even if you don’t have a strong credit history, FHA lenders can use your payment history from things like utilities, rent, and other bills to prove your financial capabilities.
+Even if you don’t have a strong credit history, approved lenders can use your payment history from things like utilities, rent, and other bills to prove your financial capabilities.

-All things considered, FHA loans are often a good option for buyers, particularly those who would have trouble qualifying for a conventional mortgage.
+All things considered, they are often a good option for buyers, particularly those who would have trouble qualifying for a conventional mortgage.

-Getting an FHA loan is a fairly easy process, but it’s important to be prepared.
+Getting one is a fairly easy process, but it’s important to be prepared.

-It’s important to understand what you can do before applying for a loan and how to apply for an FHA loan.
+It’s important to understand what you can do before applying one and how to apply.

 - Save for a down payment

-As mentioned earlier, FHA loans require a 3.5% or 10% down payment, depending on your credit score.
+As mentioned earlier, they require a 3.5% or 10% down payment, depending on your credit score.

 It’s important to know what your current credit score is so that you can accurately determine how much your down payment should be.

-Also, make sure to review the FHA loan limits before shopping for your home.
+Also, make sure to review the limits before shopping for your home.

 - Find an approved lender

-If you have decided to apply for an FHA loan and you meet the requirements, you need to find an FHA-approved lender to start the application process.
+If you have decided to apply for one and you meet the requirements, you need to find an FHA-approved lender to start the application process.

 You can search for lenders near you via the HUD lender list search.
 Be sure to pick at least a few lenders from this list to compare rates and terms.
 This will help make sure you find the best lender for your needs.

-Filling out an FHA loan application can be a time-consuming process, so it’s important to make sure you have the necessary documentation at hand.
+Filling out an application can be a time-consuming process, so it’s important to make sure you have the necessary documentation at hand.

 You will need: